augustodellafina/augustodellafina/README.md

 ### <div align="left">I'm Augusto, a full-time Front-end Developer 👨🏻‍💻 working remotely since 2018 🚀</div>

-- 🌱 I’m currently learning more about React and JavaScript
+- 🌱 I’m currently learning more about React and TypeScript

 - ❓ Ask me about anything related to MERN stack and related technologies